hamlibdk/HAMLIB-SDK/README.md

 - Click on Change Name button.
 - Reboot
 - Log back in under the NEW User Profile (with simplified username)
-- Restart JTSDK64-Tools / mingw64
+- Restart the JTSDK64-Tools and MSYS2/mingw64 environments

 This will recreate the new profile and should permit successful builds.]